Tens of thousands flee Bangkok fearing breach of river banks

 In a shantytown in Bang Phlad district, small wooden homes were knee-deep in foul-smelling water with rubbish floating on its surface.
 Residents carried belongings above their heads, struggling against the current of water pumped back out to the nearby river.

-Tem Kaewkeow, 73, sat on a pile of tyres, staring at the blank screen of a half-submerged television set.
+Tem Kaewkeow, 73, sat on a pile of tires, staring at the blank screen of a half-submerged television set.

 "Everything is damaged, but what can I do?
 This is the force of nature," he said, shirtless and sipping on water he had boiled on a small gas stove.